 - St John of God Hospitaller Services (www.sjog.mw), a UK charity with an Order in Malawi which provides health and social care to sick, vulnerable and disadvantaged people.

-We intend to move our Lilongwe service into the rehabilitation section of the new Lilongwe Institute of Orthopaedics and Neurosurgery (LION) when it is completed (estimated Spring 2022) and then, around 2024, to hand over fiscal and administrative responsibility for running our service to the management of LION (a public/private partnership with MoH), by which time all of the staff will need to be employed by MoH.
+We intend to move our Lilongwe service into the rehabilitation section of the new Lilongwe Institute of Orthopaedics and Neurosurgery (LION) when it is completed (estimated December 2022) and then, around the end of 2024, to hand over fiscal and administrative responsibility for running our service to the management of LION (a public/private partnership with MoH), by which time all of the staff will need to be employed by MoH.
 500 miles will then continue to support the service by funding and subsidising the purchase of devices for those who cannot afford to buy them and by meeting its training needs.